U.S. flag An official website of the United States government

 Overview

-In the context of this proposed FOA, a community is defined as a group of individuals, households, and businesses in geographic proximity to one another.
-This opportunity is focused on underserved and Indigenous communities in remote and islanded regions throughout the United States including Tribal Nations and territories.
-The “underserved communities” are focused on low-income, energy-burdened communities that must meet the criteria below:
+This opportunity is focused on underserved and Indigenous communities in remote, rural and islanded regions throughout the U.S. including tribal nations and territories.
+For purposes of this FOA “underserved communities” refers to low-income, energy-burdened communities that, at a minimum, meet the criteria below:

-• 30% of the community population is classified as low income; AND
+• 30% of the community population is classified as low income1; AND

 • High or severe energy burden2 (median spending of household income on energy bills ≥6%).